Welcome to Molar City, Mexico, The Dental Mecca America’s Health Care Costs Built

 Patients Beyond Borders offers information about medical tourism destinations and advice on how to choose a quality provider.
 Patient testimonials on the internet are another useful resource, Woodman said.

-Dental care is less expensive in Mexico for several reasons, said Deepak Datta, a business professor at the University of Texas at Arlington and the CEO of Dallas-based Medical Tourism Co., an agency that connects its mainly American customers to treatments in countries including Mexico, Costa Rica, Thailand and India.
+Dental care is less expensive in Mexico for several reasons, said Deepak Datta, the CEO of Dallas-based Medical Tourism Co., an agency that connects its mainly American customers to treatments in countries including Mexico, Costa Rica, Thailand and India.

 “Primarily, the reason medical care is cheaper in these countries is the cost of running the business or a hospital or a clinic or even a doctor’s office is quite low compared to what it would be in the U.S,” Datta said.
 That includes the cost of labor and medical malpractice premiums, he said.
 In addition, medical and dental students in Mexico don’t graduate with student loan debt like Americans do and therefore don’t pass those costs on to patients, he said.

-Note: CORRECTION: An earlier version of this article misidentified Medical Tourism Co.
-CEO Deepak Datta as a University of Texas professor of the same name.